mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

-We have implemented tests for the data in tests/unittests/test_data.py which cover the StarfishDataset and the StarfishDataModule and for the FasterRCNNLightning model and the FasterRCNNLightning module in tests/unittests/test_model.py

-We have also implemented integration test for the API and the utility functions.

-we currently don't test the train.py script as its mostly just instantiating the modules and running them.
+In total we have 9 tests.
+We have implemented tests for the data in `tests/unittests/test_data.py`, which cover the StarfishDataset and the StarfishDataModule and test for proper shapes.
+We implemented tests for the FasterRCNNLightning model and the FasterRCNNLightning module in `tests/unittests/test_model.py` that test the forward pass and training.
+In `tests/integrationtests/test_api.py` we test our backend API endpoints along with our frontend.
+Finally, we have a locust file in `tests/performancetests` to perform load testing of our code.
+We don't test the `train.py` script as it's mostly just instantiating the modules and running them.

 ### Question 8